adrianhorning08/mlh-coding-challenge/README.md

 ![alt text](/mockup.png)

 ## Implementation
 * Created the HTML structure.
 The red area I called a header.
-The user profile and about me are a section called `user-profile-container`.
+The user profile and about me are a section called `user-profile-container`
-* To get the user profile section to overlap with the header I used a negative margin for the top of the `user-profile-container`.
+* To get the user profile section to overlap with the header I used a negative margin for the top of the `user-profile-container`
-* The social profile names and the list of skills are list items.
+* The social profile names and the list of skills are list items

 ## FYI's
 * I don't have Sketch so couldn't access that folder (if there were any assets there)